 13. Behavioural Exceptionalities

 Also, behavioral exceptionalities can be another symptom of ADHD.
-Nearly 2 of 3 children with current ADHD had at least one other mental, emotional, or behavioral disorder.
+Nearly 2 of 3 children with current ADHD had at least one mental, emotional, or behavioral disorder.

 These are disorders where the students’ specific behavior problems prevent the student from learning.
 This is one of the symptoms of ADHD.